Quick Guide to Common Law Marriage in Arkansas

 Determining the Validity of Common Law Marriages in Arkansas

-• the out of state jurisdiction had established common law marriage laws and requirements
+• The out-state jurisdiction had established common law marriage laws and requirements